Plaetorius/rainfall/level2/Resources/HOWTO.md

 End of assembler dump.
 ```

-We see that the programme calls a function p, we can confirm it by asking gdb for information on the used functions in the binary:
+We see that the program calls a function p, we can confirm it by asking gdb for information on the used functions in the binary:

 ```
 (gdb) info functions